SAFETY FIRST – WHAT WE ALL NEED TO KNOW

 For more information on any of the above-mentioned COVID-19 Safety Protocols, please go to the Los Angeles County Department of Public Health COVID-19 webpage.

 There are many locations in the Antelope Valley to get a free COVID test in addition to your family doctor.
 You can learn more about these free locations by clicking here.
+The school also has available Antigen Rapid Tests that you may administer to your child at home.
 If you or your child are displaying COVID-19 symptoms, please do NOT send your child to school until everyone is healthy.
 It is advisable that you consider getting tested as soon as possible and follow all isolation and quarantine policies recommended by your health care provider and/or Los Angeles County Department of Public Health.

 Department of Public Health Guidelines have relaxed the number of students allowed indoors in one space.
-Elementary students will be allowed to eat in the cafeteria by classroom, with assigned seating for each student.
-Table capacity has been reduced from 24 to 16.
+Elementary students will be allowed to eat in the cafeteria by classroom.
+Table capacity may be reduced to allow distancing.
 Students are encouraged to eat their lunch outside, if they so choose.
-Middle School cafeterias have seating that is marked to maintain at least three feet of space between diners.
-Once all seats are occupied, other students shall eat outdoors until an open seat is available.
-It should be noted that school sites are allowed to modify these dining arrangements to increase safety and social distancing.
+School sites may modify these dining arrangements to increase safety and social distancing in response to a surge in COVID cases.

 Visits to the School

 Given the current Department of Public Health safety guidance, it’s important we limit the number of people allowed on school grounds to students, teachers, and support staff.
-Therefore, visits by parents to classroom will be restricted and all other meetings will be by appointment only.
-Contact your school office to set up that appointment.
-All visitors will have their temperature checked, must complete health screening question and are required to follow social distancing guidelines.
+Therefore, visits by parents to classrooms will be restricted and all other meetings will be by appointment only.
+Contact your school office to set up an appointment.

 Emergency Contact Information